Temuujin-Natsagnyam/Custom_Reinforcement_Learning_attempt/README.md

 # ML_implementation_on_game
-First approach to a ML project via a school fair
+First approach to what I think is Machine Learning project via a school fair